scanno/nl.scanno.mqtt/README.md

-# MQTT Client for Homey
+# Owntracks MQTT Client for Homey

-This app makes it possible to subscribe to messages available on a message broker.
-Messages can also be published on the message broker.
+This app is based on the MQTT Client for Homey made by Johan Kuster.
+So big thanks to him for creating the original MQTT Client for Homey.

+With this app it is posible to subscripe to MQTT topics and mainly to owntracks topics.

-The app has a trigger with an argument where you have to define the topic you are subscribing to.
-There is a token "message" that will contain the message received.
+At this time the app has one trigger card.
+On this card you have to specify the topic and the name of the geofence that is specified in the owntracks app.

 There is an Action where a message on a topic can be send to the broker.